Toyota ZZ engine: 1ZZ-FE

+The 1ZZ-FE was manufactured at both the Toyota Motor Manufacturing West Virginia plant in the United States and at the Shimoyama plant in Japan.

+North America

+Built in the United States at Buffalo, West Virginia, output of the North American 1ZZ-FE is between 120 bhp at 5,600 rpm with 165 Nm of torque at 4,400 rpm, and 130 bhp at 6,400 rpm with 171 Nm of torque at 4,200 rpm.
+Production at Cambridge, Ontario was discontinued in December 2007, while production at Buffalo, West Virginia was halted in 2008.

-A factory supported bolt-on supercharger kit was sold for the 2003–2004 Corolla and Matrix by Toyota Racing Development, and Pontiac Vibe by GM Performance.
+A factory supported bolt-on supercharger kit for the 1ZZ-FE was sold for the 2003–2004 Corolla and Matrix by Toyota Racing Development, and Pontiac Vibe by GM Performance.
 The supercharger gives 7.5 psi of boost, with a 40 hp and 38 lbft of torque increase at the wheels.

-Its production in Cambridge, Ontario was discontinued in December 2007.